 I suspect more people are fearful of doing something bad in a rash moment than they are of wasting their lives doing good.
 But a Christian who, in a momentary loss of sanity, fools around with “bad” sin, may be more likely to come to his senses than one who has been dulled by years of good service done in the flesh.
 I am not encouraging you to do bad things.
 I am discouraging you from walking after the flesh even if what you are doing is good.
 What seems right to you will in the end lead to death.

-It’s time we discarded the forbidden fruit and got our nourishment from the Tree of Life which is Christ.
+It’s time we discarded the forbidden fruit and got our nourishment from the Tree of Life.
 Our innate tendency to judge ourselves as good or bad based on the good or bad things we are doing, is doing nobody any good at all.